Rtilbury/titan-public-docs/Risk-safety-and-stability-model.md

 }

-This meets two 2026 requirements:
+This aligns with two of the 2026 requirements:

 Traceability – “What was the system doing at this moment?”